salsadigitalauorg/webform_openfisca/Manual.md

 # About Drupal and Rules as Code

-Drupal and OpenFisca can work together via the <a href="https://www.drupal.org/project/webform_openfisca" target="_blank">Webform OpenFisca</a> Drupal module.
+Drupal and OpenFisca can work together via the [Webform OpenFisca](https://www.drupal.org/project/webform_openfisca) Drupal module.
 Salsa Digital created this module to integrate OpenFisca with the Drupal CMS.
 The module extends webform functionality in a way that it can interact with the OpenFisca API.
 The module also has a custom RAC content type, which is used by content creators to create redirection rules.

 # About the OpenFisca API